Traditional IRA Contribution

 Retirement Savings Credit

 If you contribute to an IRA or an employer-provided retirement account, such as a 401(k), you may be eligible for a credit.
-The credit is based on up to $2,000 of your contribution for the year.
+Also, if you’re the designated beneficiary of an ABLE (Achieving a Better Life) account, you may be able to get a credit on contributions to your account.
+The retirement savings credit is 50%, 20%, 10% of your contributions, up to $2,000 ($2,000 each if married filing jointly).
 You must be age 18 or older to claim the credit and you cannot be a student or claimed as a dependent on another's return.
-The credit is in addition to any deduction or exclusion from income for the contribution.
+The credit reduces any tax liability you may have, and is in addition to any deduction or exclusion from income for the contribution.

 Roth Contributions and Conversions

 Contributions to a Roth IRA or 401(k) are not tax deductible.
-Conversion amounts from a traditional IRA or 401(k) to a Roth IRA or Roth 401(k) are taxable in full in the year of the conversion.
+If you convert your traditional IRA or 401(k) to a Roth IRA or Roth 401(k), the conversion amounts are generally fully taxable.